una/una.github.io/_posts/2014-11-06-personal-goals.md

 }

 # push my changes to my github master branch and open the page
-# The commit message will always be "push from terminal" since i'll probably just be adding more resources or checking things off when using this
+# The commit message will always be "push from terminal" since I'll probably just be adding more resources or checking things off when using this
 function pg-gh() {
   cd ~{PATH-TO-FOLDER};
   git checkout master;